-Born in 1939 in Valera, Venezuela, multi talented Maestro Abreu's career has so far been within music, politics, activism and economics.
+Born in 1939 in Valera, Venezuela, multi talented Maestro Abreu's career came to be within music, politics, activism and economics.
 He attended the Caracas Musical Declamation Academy in 1957, where he studied piano, organ, harpsichord and composition.
 In 1967, he received the Symphonic Music National Prize for his musical ability.
 In parallel with his musical studies, he earned a PhD degree in Petroleum Economics in 1961, and did directly after that some graduate work at the University of Michigan.
 He served as a Deputy at the Chamber of Deputies in the Congress of Venezuela and was Minister of Culture in 1983.
 After his political career, he also worked as a professor of economics and law at Universidad Simón Bolívar and his Alma Mater.

 In 1975 Maestro Abreu gathered eleven youngsters for a rehearsal in an underground car park, and told them that they were making history.
 At the next rehearsal, there were 25 musicians; the following day, 46; the day after, 75.
 In the heady days of the Venezuelan oil boom and at a time when there were just two symphony orchestras in Venezuela, both employing largely European musicians, he managed to win government funding for his scheme from the department of health, arguing that the well-being of children at risk was at stake.
-El Sistema, formally known as the Foundation for the National Network of Youth and Children Orchestras of Venezuela, was born.
+El Sistema, formally known as La Fundación del Estado para el Sistema Nacional de las Orquestras Juveniles e Infantiles de Venezuela (Foundation for the National Network of Youth and Children Orchestras of Venezuela), was born.

-La Fundación del Estado para el Sistema Nacional de las Orquestras Juveniles e Infantiles de Venezuela – El Sistema – was created in 1975.
 The principles of El Sistema are simple: Children as young as two are given an instrument as soon as they can hold it.
 Tuition, outings, music and, where necessary, social support are all furnished free of charge in return for the child’s agreement to play in one of El Sistema’s ensembles.

 Group lessons are given special emphasis, although individual lessons are part of the training, too.
 Children who have mastered a scale or two are delegated to teach younger children.
 Peer support is fundamental.
 It is all the vision of one man who resolved to do something to change social conditions in his country.
-The organization has 31 symphony orchestras, and between 310,000 to 370,000 children attend its music schools around the country. (source: Wikipedia)
+The organization has 31 symphony orchestras, and between 310,000 to 370,000 children attend its music schools around the country.

 The Simón Bolívar Youth Orchestra of Venezuela (SBYOV) is an artistic consequence of El Sistema.
 The orchestra’s music director since 1999 is Gustavo Dudamel, once a pupil within El Sistema and now world famous conductor and musical director for the Los Angeles Philharmonic Orchestra and honorary music director for the Gothenburg Symphony Orchestra.
 Orchestral playing is part of the El Sistema programme from the beginning.
 Six days a week, four hours a day, the children play music together in one of 90 music schools, “núcleos,” around the country.